 Querying and Writing Detections for Panther Audit Logs

 Audit logs can be found in the data lake under panther_logs.panther_audit.
-The following query shows all audited events that took place within the last day:
+The following query, executed in Search or Data Explorer, shows all audit events within the last day:

 SELECT * FROM panther_logs.panther_audit WHERE p_occurs_since('1 day');